imranulashrafi/precontrol/README.md

 - Download dataset files from here https://tinyurl.com/shpdata and place them at `dataset/shp`.

-- Specify training config parameters in `experiments/config.yaml`.
+- Specify config parameters in `experiments/config.yaml`.

 - Login to W&B using the following: